KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ##        'Positive' Class : Y
     ##

-Random forest model with 0.5 probability cutoff point do no have a good performance.
-The accuracy is lower, the gap between sensitivity and specificity is larger, and “No Information Rate” fall into the 95% CI range, indicating that the model may not perform better than random chance when predicting “Y”.
+Random forest model with 0.5 probability cutoff point do no have a better performance.
+The accuracy is lower, the gap between sensitivity and specificity is larger, and “No Information Rate” fall into the 95% CI range which indicating that the model may not perform better than random chance when predicting “Y”.

-Therefore, random forest model is the best model so far with the probability cutoff point at 0.523.
+Therefore, random forest model is the best model so far with the ROC suggested probability cutoff point at 0.523.

 #### 7.5.4 XgbTree

 Extreme gradient boosting (XgbTree) is being run in this section.
-It is an extremely popular method that having the concept as random forest but the different is that there is no bootstrap sampling and the tree models are being built sequentially that learn the mistake from its previous model.
-Therefore, the trees built are become better and better.
+It is an extremely popular method, it is similar to random forest but the difference is that there is no bootstrap sampling and the tree models are being built sequentially.
+It means trees are not built parallee, each tree built will learn the mistake from the previous tree.
+Therefore, the trees built will become better and better.

+Building the model with complex tunning parameter:

 ``` r
 #set.seed(123)